wulind/GroupSeven/README.md

 **Platform:** Windows, Max OS, Linux

 ## How To Play
-The Great Escape utilizes SFML.
+The Great Escape utilizes SFML and Box2D.
+While Box2D is provided, SFML is not.
 Make sure you download it before you compile.
 A cmake CMakeLists.txt is included to help you.

 SFML: https://www.sfml-dev.org/download.php